NieneB/InternshipReport/index.md

 *Information from (Köbben & Yaman, 1996; Kraak & Klomp, 1996)*

+ Also the dynamic categories can be divided into 2D and 3D animations.
+In this research we only work with 2D animations because of limited technology.
+Also in the theoretical frame work we will leave this out of consideration.

+ Spatial temporal visualization and animation will be explained in the following sections.
+Interaction will be combined with web-based visualizations, for interaction is the key aspect of web-based maps.

+####Dynamic variables
-Dynamic visualization variables are identified by Dibiase et al. (1992),  MacEachren (1994), Kobben and Yaman, and Blok (2000)
+Dynamic visualization variables are identified by Dibiase et al. (1992),  MacEachren (1994), Kobben and Yaman, and Blok (2000).

-Blok provides a framework for animated representation of dynamic geo-spatial phenomena.
+Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
+(Dibiase et al., 1992) Blok provides a framework for animated representation of dynamic geo-spatial phenomena.
 (Blok, 2000) They provide a range of dynamic visualization variables to be used for monitoring purposes of spatial temporal relationships and communication purposes of visualization.

-Starting with:
-No change vs change
+ Starting with no change vs change.
 Change can happen in the spatial domain, the temporal domain or the thematic domain of the data.

 <p id="catphenom" class="table"> Categories of possible animations for dynamic phenomena. </p>